Chart Color Schemes

 Sadadeen displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-In Sadadeen, as per the latest Census, 58.9% of dwellings were houses, with the remaining 41.2% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NT's figures of 67.8% houses and 32.2% other dwellings.
-Home ownership in Sadadeen stood at 10.1%, with mortgaged properties making up 37.5% and rented ones accounting for 52.4%.
-The median monthly mortgage repayment was $1,733, lower than Non-Metro NT's average of $1,800.
-The median weekly rent in Sadadeen was $320, compared to Non-Metro NT's $280.
-Nationally, Sadadeen's mortgage repayments were below the Australian average of $1,863, while rents were substantially lower than the national figure of $375.
+The latest Census evaluation showed that dwelling structures in Sadadeen comprised 58.9% houses and 41.2% other dwellings.
+In comparison, Non-Metro NT had 67.8% houses and 32.2% other dwellings.
+Home ownership in Sadadeen was at 10.1%, with the rest either mortgaged (37.5%) or rented (52.4%).
+The median monthly mortgage repayment in Sadadeen was $1,733, below Non-Metro NT's average of $1,800.
+The median weekly rent figure for Sadadeen was recorded at $320, compared to Non-Metro NT's $280.
+Nationally, Sadadeen's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing